kruschid/typesafe-routes/examples/angular-router/README.md

   - typesafe-routes is compatible with angular router if we use the right configuration
   - the next section provides the necessary details

-## Typesafe Routes with Angular Router in Three Steps
+## Typesafe Routes with Angular Router in 3 Steps

 - in this section we examine a nested route tree with a couple of node, use a new parameter type `int` and, define an optional search parameter
 - the route tree below defines three routes: